sfarthin/nodejs-google-cloud-storage/README.md

 	openssl pkcs12 -in *.p12 -out google-services-private-key.pem -nodes -clcerts

 6. The password is always "notasecret"
+7. npm install gcs-signed-urls
-7. Your all set!
+8. Your all set!
 Now you will be able to run the [example app](https://github.com/sfarthin/nodejs-google-cloud-storage/blob/master/example/app.js).

 ## Reference